cgrochmal/guild/Readme.md

 # Guild Messaging App

-This simple chat app is comprised of a Rails API and React frontend.
+This simple chat app is composed of a Rails API and React frontend.
 It uses Rails' ActionCable module to send new messages to the client via Websocket.
 There are plenty of potential enhancements/improvements documented below, but for now this is the basic workflow:
 1.  select user to log in as (via dropdown or list selection)
 2. Select user to chat with
 3. You are brought to the chat window.